 Unlike weather, which takes place in a matter of days, climate unfolds over decades; testing a climate model, therefore, is no simple task.
 Because it is impractical to wait thirty or fifty years to verify a model’s accuracy, models are usually tested by their ability to recreate past climates.
-Models that produce results similar to what actually happened are considered to be relatively trustworthy.
-A problem becomes evident when a model’s results differ from the past, beyond the range of natural variability.
-Yet, because of a model’s complexity, however, it is not always simple to tell what went wrong.

 The most important components of our models are the atmosphere (including air temperature, moisture and precipitation levels, and storms); the oceans (measurements such as ocean temperature, salinity levels, and circulation patterns); terrestrial processes (including carbon absorption, forests, and storage of soil moisture); and the cryosphere (both sea ice and glaciers on land).

 Our project-based work aims at: